smf-steve/parse_options/MUSING.md

   ++ would be special then

 --
-Found examples of
-  --init-file file
-as opposed to
-  --init-file=file

 with the = sign option no need to introduce a ":" if you will for long options without the = sign, you need to deal with the ambiguity of "file" being